greenstatic/bigbluebutton-exporter/README.md

       - targets: ['bbb.example.com', 'bbb2.example.com']
     ```

-It is recommended to add HTTP Basic Auth to your Nginx location directive.
+It is strongly recommended to add HTTP Basic Auth to your Nginx location directive.
 See the [HTTP Basic Auth](#http-basic-auth) section for instructions.

 #### Explanation